skyout/sass-styleguide/README.md

 ### Case

 **Use only lowercase**.
 This applies to selectors, properties, and property values.
-The only exception here is if a font is named with an uppercase character.
+Exceptions are for any strings inside css property values, such as `content`.

 ```sass
 // bad